Svetasv logo

 12 The Lord Almighty has a day in store for all the proud and lofty, for all that is exalted (they will be humbled), 13 for all the cedars of Lebanon, tall and lofty, and all the oaks of Bashan, 14 for all the towering mountains and all the high hills, 15 for every lofty tower and every fortified wall, 16 for every trading ship and every stately vessel.

-The wicked of the earth have acquired great wealth and power through idolatry.
-But Christ's coming will be a day of judgement, and they will be humbled as they face the Final Tribulation.
-The entire list in vs 13-16 - cedars of Lebanon, lofty towers, towering mountains, stately vessels... - metaphorically represents people and institutions with great wealth and power.
+The wicked of the earth have acquired great power through idolatry.
+But the Final Tribulation will be a period ("day") of judgement, and the wicked will be humbled as they face the adversities of this time.
+The entire list in vs 13-16 - cedars of Lebanon, lofty towers, towering mountains, stately vessels... - metaphorically represents people and institutions with great power.

 Subunit B2: The arrogant are punished (2:17-18)